 The Board and the Nomination Committee are committed to proactive succession planning and renewal to ensure the Board retains the desired mix of skills, experience, attributes, independence and diversity to support and provide strategic direction to the Group.

 The Board is also committed to continually improving its practices so that it can effectively discharge its role and responsibilities.
-A summary of key focus areas and initiatives of the Board during FY22 is included in the Active Governance Section of the Annual Report.

 An overview of the Board's composition and key governance practices is set out below.

 BOARD COMPOSITION